guevarch/projectchris/README.md

 </p>

-The seasonal trend is still present within the data set due to the halvening of block rewards every 4 years.
+Log form of the price helps reduce the mean and variance but the seasonal nature is still present in the data.

 <pre><code>
 Mean and Var Test Log